graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 import quickExampleResult from '../../code-examples/paper/introducing-paper.result';
 import { GraphQLResult } from '../../src/components/graphql-result';

 GraphQL Paper is a flexible in-memory store based on a provided GraphQL Schema.

-Its features include:
+## ✨ Features

 * Built and based on GraphQL
+* Works without graphql-mocks with support for the official default GraphQL resolvers
 * Written in TypeScript
 * Support and integration with `graphql-mocks`
 * Support for relationships and connections between types